Funding: Community-Based Projects for Seniors

 Deadline: July 29, 2016 at 11:59 p.m.
 Pacific Standard Time (postmarked)

 Call for Proposals in Quebec

-- not-for-profit organizations (e.g., churches or church associations, charities, activity clubs, volunteer organizations, professional associations, museums, or in some cases sports associations);
+- Examples of not-for-profit organizations can be: charities, activity clubs, volunteer organizations, professional associations, museums, churches or church associations or in some cases sports associations.

 - municipal governments;